 - For the period 2018-2020 the 3-year, age-adjusted rate of all cancer deaths in the MaineHealth Service area will be ≤146/100,000 of the population.

 A key factor that contributed to the decline in cancer death rates in Maine was the increased use of evidence-based colorectal cancer screenings.
 Screenings help identify tumors in earlier stages and can even prevent cancer by removing precancerous polyps.
 Primary care practices within the MaineHealth Accountable Care Organization are working to continue increasing colorectal cancer screening rates among their 50- to 75-year-old patients.
-The percentage of patients who had the appropriate screening for colorectal cancer rose from 65% as of December 2016 to 74% as of early in 2018.
+The percentage of patients who had the appropriate screening for colorectal cancer rose from 65% as of December 2016 to 76% in November 2018.

-Although the age adjusted rate of cancer deaths in the MaineHealth service area is decreasing, the rate of 172.0/100,000 is well above the US rate of 161.0/100,000.
-Cancer remains the number one cause of premature (before age 70) mortality in Maine; over 3,000 Maine people died from cancer in 2016.
+Although the age adjusted rate of cancer deaths in the MaineHealth service area has been decreasing, the rate of 171/100,000 is well above the US rate of 156/100,000.
+Cancer remains the number one cause of premature (before age 70) mortality in Maine; over 3,000 Maine people died from cancer in 2017.

 Although overall cancer incidence is decreasing for most types of cancer, the Maine cancer incidence rates are higher than those in the US overall.